BernieHuang2008/MercurySQL/docs/source/modules/gensql.rst

 Operate SQL in a more pythonic way.

+This module contains the implementation of python to SQL.
+It provides a high-level API for operating SQL databases, which allows you to create tables, insert rows, execute queries, etc. in a more pythonic way.

-This file contains the implementation of a common SQL database wrapper class, and for each sql (e.g. sqlite, mysql), a `Driver` is needed.
+For each sql engine (e.g. sqlite, mysql, ...), a `Driver` is needed.
+For more details about the `Driver`, please refer to the :ref:`PG_INTRO_DRIVER` section.

 .. warning::
-   This module will not perform any inspection on DB names, Table names or Column names etc.
-   However, all the query values are replaced with safe queries ('`?`' or else).
-Therefore, it is recommended to hardcode Column names to prevent SQL injection.
+   This module provides built-in support for anti-SQL-injection.
+That is, all the query values are replaced with safe queries ('`?`' or else).

+   However, the inspection of the table name & column name is implemented by `Driver` s.
+So becareful especially when using third-party drivers.

+   It is recommended to hard-code the `DB name`, `table name` & `column name` in your code, instead of using user inputs directly.

 Advanced APIs